We're very much alive during COVID! Check out our Online Training Course

-President, Cheryl Hodge: "All winter I will be working with music and the elderly who suffer from dementia, even though I won't be allowed to enter a memory care facility.
-I play wearing a mask in the entry hall with the main entrance closed, and they put the speaker inside the main door where the residents can continue to take part doing vocal exercises with me; singing their favorites in a Memory Choir."
+President, Cheryl Hodge: "During the winter/spring of 2021 I will be working with this type of music and the elderly who suffer from dementia, even though I won't be allowed to enter a memory care facility.
+Sometimes it will just be online classes.
+Sometimes, I play wearing a mask in the entry hall with the main entrance closed, and they put the speaker inside the main door where the residents can continue to take part doing vocal exercises with me; singing their favorites in a Memory Choir."

 “I am delighted that Cheryl Hodge, a brilliant jazz musician, is offering this program to persons experiencing dementia, and their caregivers.
 I strongly recommend this program.
 Enjoy!” - Bree Johnston MD, MPH, Clinical Professor of Medicine, University of Washington